Draggie306/CheatSheets/A level/source/Computer Science.md

 3. Unauthorised attempts to impair (break or modify) the operation of a computer or data.
   * 3A: Making, supplying or obtaining articles, such as programs or data, for use in the above offences.

 These offences usually incur fines and imprisonment.
+There are multiple offences to ensure all bases are covered, for example there may be a case where someone gets unauthorised access to medical records, which may only grant a fine or a small period in prison.
+However, if said person were to distribute those private medical records and then supplied tooling to obtain them, this would land a more serious sentence as per the law.

 ## Copyright, Designs and Patents Act

-The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work
+The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work.

 ## Regulation of Investigatory Powers Act